-Figure 7.
-The amount of traffic that FKP topology can accommodate distributions even though the variance of traffic demand changes around 1.0.
-However, the advantage of the powerlaw distribution decreases and diminishes when the variance is too large since an elephant traffic appears in the traffic matrix.
-The same results are also observed in Figure 6, 7, 8.
-From the results of these figures, the power-law link capacity distribution can accommodates larger amount of the traffic than that of other distributions.
-D. Effects of node processing constraint In Ref.
+5.4.
+Effects of Node Processing Constraint

+In Ref.
 [6], it is mentioned that the number of links connected to a router affects capacities of link.
 Figure 9 shows a relationship between node degree and node processing capacity.
 Due to the constraint of router technology, a product of node degree and its link capacities is bounded by the node processing capacity.
 That is, a router having few links can accommodate large capacity links, and a router having small capacity of links can accommodate many links.
 This section examines the difference of network performance between two constraints for the link capacities and the node processing capacities.
-We apply the relation in Figure 9 to

-Figure 8.
-The amount of traffic that Abilene-inspired topology can accommodate
+We apply the relation in Figure 9 to the Sprint topology and Abilene-inspired topology.
+Figure 10 and Figure 11 show the amount of traffic that the topology can accommodate under the constraint of node processing capacities.
+For the comparison purpose, we again show the result of previous section in (a) of each figure and the result under the constraint of node processing capacities in (b) of each figure.